 One of the biggest gripes I see from editors is writers using spaces for paragraph indents.
 Don’t do this.
 It makes it super hard on them when they’re putting a book together.
 Instead, use the ruler in Word (under the View menu) or the paragraph settings (under the Home menu) to adjust your tabs.
 A half inch is standard.

 Despite what most of us were taught in school, the standard is now one space after periods, not two.
 This is another sticking point with editors, so don’t do it.
 If you’re used to two, there’s a grammar check feature in Word you can turn on to highlight every time you use two spaces.
 Delete that extra space!

 Finally, use the page break option to break for a new chapter, not enter or a million spaces.
 You can find the page break under the Insert menu.

 Pro tip: When in doubt about your formatting, you can turn on the Show/Hide option under the Home menu (looks like a paragraph symbol) to see all your formatting symbols.

 The important thing about writing a book is actually writing it.
-No fancy software is going to help you with that.
+No fancy book writing software is going to help you with that.